Changissnz/nu_merchant_principal/README.md

 positive in gains for both agents $S_1$ and $S_2$.
 For every move combination, the vulture loses the sum of the gains by $S_1$ and $S_2$.

+The situation in TAIV4 guarantees there to be no casualties of $S_1$ and/or $S_2$.
+Spectating vultures would lose their patience after having discovered the values of table TAIV4, and go elsewhere to scavenge.
+As for the situation of TAIV5, the vultures would discover, quite shortly after the duel between $S_1$ and $S_2$ has commenced, not to stay around in the vicinity for their own well-being of life.